-Sheriff’s investigation of reporter’s inquiries stokes ire
+Investigation of reporter’s weekend inquiries stokes ire

 “As an elected sheriff, we will always respect the constitutional rights of anybody and everybody.
 We do believe in freedom of the press and free speech that we believe are our rights given by the Constitution of the United States,” Wolfe said.

-The newspaper had been investigating why a car wash did not receive a five-year exemption for local property taxes that was allegedly promised.
+The newspaper had been investigating why a car wash did not receive a five-year exemption from local property taxes that was allegedly promised.
 Bluebird Express Car Wash built a $4.5 million installation in the town of Ontario after it understood it received the exemption, representing about $335,000.

 Greg Smith, the director for economic development for Malheur County, is responsible for determining and negotiating property tax exemptions.
 Malheur Enterprise reporter Pat Caldwell sought several times to get comment from Smith, who is also a Republican member of the state Legislature.